The-Four-Lords/GoDot_Examples_and_CheatSheet/README.md

-print(message) | Show the message into GoDot console max(a,b) | return the maximum value between a and b min(a,b) | return the minimum value between a and b
+print(message) | Show the message into GoDot console max(a,b) | return the maximum value between a and b min(a,b) | return the minimum value between a and b randomize() | Randomizes the seed (or the internal state) of the random number generator.
+Current implementation reseeds using a number based on time. randi() | Returns a random 32 bit integer.
+Use remainder to obtain a random value between 0 and N queue_free() | On node, free it from the scene get_tree().reload_current_scene() | Reload the current scene

 ### Hot Keys
 Function | Description